 - 2.2.1 When the various switches and controls impose a demand for heat, the fan and pump are started.
-The flow of water from the pump operates the water flow switch & the flow of air from the fan operates the air pressure switch.
+The flow of water from the pump operates a flow switch.
 This in turn energises both the gas valve and the electronic ignition circuitry allowing an ignition attempt.
-The burner ignition is checked by the electronic circuitry and once successful will allow the full rate of gas to flow through the gas valve. - 2.2.2 As the water temperature increases this is sensed by the thermostat (15) which eventually operates to switch the burner off.
+The burner ignition is checked by the electronic circuitry and once successful will allow the full rate of gas to flow through the gas valve. - 2.2.2 As the water temperature increases this is sensed by the thermostat (16) which eventually operates to switch the burner off.